Yadnik1/Examples-Zephyr-port-of-MicroPython-/README.md

 # Examples-Zephyr-port-of-MicroPython-
-This repository covers the driver codes of Various Mickroe Click boards runnig on the Zephyr port of MicroPython.
+This repository covers the driver codes of various Mikroe click boards running on the Zephyr port of MicroPython.